mlr-archive/old-website/_posts/2017-03-09-Being-successful-on-Kaggle-using-mlr.md

     - Use external data if it is allowed (e.g., google trends, historical weather data, ...).

   - Explore the dataset:
-    - Which features are numerical/categorical/ordinal or time dependent?
+    - Which features are numerical, categorical, ordinal or time dependent?
     - Decide how to handle [*missing values*](https://mlr-org.github.io/mlr-tutorial/devel/html/impute/index.html), it is often enough to
         - impute missing values with the mean, median or with values that are out of range (for numerical features).
         - interpolate missing values if the feature is time dependent.